On Rotations

 Wikipedia notes that “Any orientation can be achieved by composing three elemental rotations, starting from a known standard orientation. … The three elemental rotations may be extrinsic (rotations about the axes xyz of the original coordinate system, which is assumed to remain motionless), or intrinsic (rotations about the axes of the rotating coordinate system XYZ, solidary with the moving body, which changes its orientation after each elemental rotation).”

-Example 1: consider a composite of two elementary rotations, and denote the reference frames for first and second rotations with single and double primes. let X be a rotation about z by π/2.
-X maps x′ = y, y′ = −x, z′ = z.
+Example 1: consider a composite of two elementary rotations, X and Y (as a string, represent as rot1,rot2), and denote the reference frames for first and second rotations with single and double primes.
+Let X be a rotation about z by π/2.
+A vector x is rotated counterclockwise: thus x′ = y, y; y′ = −x, z′ = z.
 In matrix form X is:

 0 1 0